What is a Police Clearance Report?

-In addition to applying to the USCIS for visas, a Hindi police clearance translation is also required when you approach a bank for a loan.
+In addition to applying to the USCIS for visas, Chinese certified translation of police clearance report is also required when you approach a bank for a loan.
 Some US employers and landlords also ask for police clearance report.

-As per USCIS requirements, our Hindi (and other Indian language) translators will certify that the Hindi to English translation of the birth certificate is both accurate and complete.
-Our translators will also certify that they are competent to translate from Hindi, or any of the other Indian languages, to English.
+As per USCIS requirements, our Chinese translators will certify that the Chinese to English translation of the police clearance report is both accurate and complete.
+Our translators will also certify that they are competent to translate from Chinese to English.

 up to three pages